 This table of platforms is provided for information only as a service to investigators.
 NASA is not responsible for maintaining or verifying the accuracy of data on non-NASA web sites.
 The list represents those platforms for which agreements for access by SMD investigators are in place, in work, or have recently been approved by NASA Aviation Management as airworthy and safe to operate.
-The list should not be considered all-inclusive, but any platform selected by investigators must comply with NASA aviation safety policies, including the Non-NASA Aircraft Safety Policy.
-Please refer to the NASA Aircraft Operations Management Procedure which is located at: http://nodis.hq.nasa.gov/displayDir.cfm?Internal_ID=N_PR_7900_003B&page_name=main
+The list should not be considered all-inclusive, but any platform selected by investigators must comply with NASA aviation safety policies, which includes requirements for the use of non-NASA aircraft.
+Please refer to the NASA Aircraft Operations Management Procedure which is located at:

+http://nodis.hq.nasa.gov/displayDir.cfm?Internal_ID=N_PR_7900_003B&page_name =main